-First, we note that requiring majority voting on the decision is without loss of generality under monotonicity (and no veto power on the decision criteria).
+First, we note that under monotonicity the existence of an aggregation rule with majority voting on the decision and no veto power on the criteria is implied by the existence of an aggregation rule without veto power on the criteria alone.
 Specifically, we have the following result.